d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 Progress in this field mirrors that in chip design where engineers went from placing transistors to logical elements to logic blocks.
-Similarly, the design of neural nework architectures had grown progressively more abstract, with researchers moving from thinking in terms of individual neurons to whole layers,
+Similarly, the design of neural network architectures had grown progressively more abstract, with researchers moving from thinking in terms of individual neurons to whole layers,